brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 Justin writes in with a very thorough article from [Cockroach Labs on choosing index keys](https://www.cockroachlabs.com/blog/how-to-choose-db-index-keys/).
 Cockroach maps its normal `SERIAL` type to a function called [`unique_rowid()`](https://www.cockroachlabs.com/docs/stable/functions-and-operators#id-generation-functions), which generates a 64-bit ID combining some timestamp and some randomness that should seem pretty familiar by now.

-However, because CockroachDB involves having many cooperating nodes where writes can happen, a K-sorted ID won't make good utilization of available nodes in an insert-heavy system.
-Cockroach provides sharded keys to around this problem:
+However, because CockroachDB involves having many cooperating nodes where writes can happen, a K-sorted ID won't make good utilization of available nodes in an insert-heavy system, and would perform much worse compared to a V4 UUID.
+Cockroach provides sharded keys to work around this problem and get the best of both worlds:

 > Even though timestamps avoid the worst bottlenecks of sequential IDs, they still tend to create a bottleneck because all insertions are happening at around the current time, so only a small number of nodes are able to participate in handling these writes.
 If you need more write throughput than timestamp IDs offer but more clustering than random UUIDs, you can use sharded keys to spread the load out across the cluster and reduce hotspots.